Miniature (The Twilight Zone)

 "Miniature" is episode 110 of the American television anthology series The Twilight Zone.
 It originally aired on February 21, 1963, on CBS.
 The story centers on a man's obsession with a dollhouse whose figures seem to be alive.
+The episode was originally withheld from syndication due to a plagiarism lawsuit that was later dismissed for lack of merit.
+Upon re-release in 1984, it became an early example of film colorization.

 Opening narration

 To the average person, a museum is a place of knowledge, a place of beauty and truth and wonder.
 Some people come to study, others to contemplate, others to look for the sheer joy of looking.
 Charley Parkes has his own reasons.
 He comes to the museum to get away from the world.
 It isn't really the sixty-cent cafeteria meal that has drawn him here every day, it's the fact that here in these strange, cool halls he can be alone for a little while, really and truly alone.
 Anyway, that's how it was before he got lost and wandered into the Twilight Zone.

 Plot

 Charley Parkes believes that he sees a figure in a museum dollhouse that comes alive.
 He returns to the museum numerous times and gazes into the dollhouse, repeatedly witnessing the doll in the house become animated.
 A guard tells him that the doll is not mechanical, but merely carved from a single block of wood, but this does not dissuade Charley.

-Charley gradually falls in love with the figure, a woman who is in an abusive relationship with a male figure in the dollhouse.
+Charley gradually falls in love with the figure, a woman portrayed by Claire Bradley Griswold, who is in an abusive relationship with a male figure in the dollhouse.
 In an attempt to rescue the female doll from the male doll, Charley breaks the glass and is subsequently committed to a psychiatric hospital.
 He pretends to be rehabilitated and is returned to the care of his mother.

 On the evening of his return home, Charley's family discovers that he has secretly left the house.
 They contact Charley's psychiatrist and surmise that he has returned to the dollhouse.
 At the museum, Charley reveals his feelings for the doll.

 The family, psychiatrist and museum guards search the museum for Charley but find nothing.
 However, one guard glances into the dollhouse and sees Charley, now a miniature figure, finally together with his love in the dollhouse.
 Smiling, the guard resolves to never reveal what he has witnessed, knowing no one would believe him.